biodash/biodash.github.io/content/codeclub-setup/index.md

 ## Option 1 -- OSC {#osc}

-### Sign up at OSC {#osc-signup}

 All Code Club participants will get access to the OSC Classroom Project for Code Club (`PAS1838`).
 This way, you can code in (e.g.) RStudio from your browser rather than with a local installation.
 This is a good option if you prefer not to install anything locally or run into problems when doing so.

-If you don't already have an OSC account, you do need to sign up:
+*If you already had an OSC account*, you should have been added to the Code Club OSC project and can continue to the [second step](/codeclub-setup/#osc-run-rstudio).
+Otherwise, please follow the instructions below to sign up and get access to the project.

+### Sign up at OSC {#osc-signup}

+To sign up:

 - Go to <https://my.osc.edu/> and click the blue "*Sign Up*" bar.

 - In the bottom right portion of the form where you provide your info (see screenshot below), you should enter Code Club's Project Code, which is `PAS1838`.
   **If you want to use OSC, please do this on a day prior to your first Code Club participation.**
   This way, there is time to troubleshoot if needed.
 Moreover, the `Code Club` option on the Interactive Apps page below can take a few hours to appear after you become a member of the project.

 {{< figure src="osc_signup2.png" width="800px" caption="Enter Project Code PAS1838 in the red box (click to enlarge)" >}}